mit-rss/intro_to_ros/README.md

 Additionally the `run_tests` file will generate a file called `log.npf` which you **must upload to gradescope for credit**.

+### Manual Grading Portion
 If you have successfully completed all parts, you should receive a score of 3.0/4.0 on Gradescope.
 The rest of your score (1.0 points) will be a manual grading of your package ``ros_exercises`` by the staff of your git repository, which should be avaliable on your `github.mit.edu` account.
+Submit a zip file of your repository to the Gradescope assignment **Lab 1C: Intro to ROS -- Git repo submission**

 ## Debugging Hints
 Here are some helpful tools to use when trying to debugging your code.